mvanthoor/rustic-book/src/progress/sprt_testing.md

 Now we state:

-- H1: Engine NEW is at lesat 1 Elo stronger than engine OLD.
+- H1: Engine NEW is at lesat 0 Elo stronger than engine OLD.
+(So, the new engine is, at the very minimum, not weaker then the old engine.)
+We hope that this is hypothesis is true.
-- H0: Engine NEW is NOT more than 5 Elo stronger than Engine OLD.
+- H0: Engine NEW is NOT at least more than 10 Elo stronger than OLD.
 - Error margin: 5%.

 When running cutechess_cli, we give it the SPRT parameter:

 ```
--sprt elo0=1 elo1=5 alpha=0.05 beta=0.05
+-sprt elo0=0 elo1=10 alpha=0.05 beta=0.05
 ```

 (Alpha an Beta have nothing to do with Alpha/Beta searching.
 In this case,